KxSystems/docs/docs/basics/ipc.md

 If you need confirmation that the remote end has received and processed the async messages, use a sync request.
 For example, `h""` – the remote end processes the messages on a socket in the order that they are sent.

-!!! note "flushing can also be achieved by sending a synchronous message on the same handle: this will confirm execution as all messages are processed in the order they are sent"
+!!! note "Flushing can also be achieved by sending a synchronous message on the same handle.
+This confirms execution as all messages are processed in the order they are sent."

 #### Broadcast